-Shalev Ben-David joined the David R. Cheriton School of Computer Science as an Assistant Professor on July 1, 2018 after a postdoctoral fellowship at the University of Maryland.
+Yousra Aafer joined the David R. Cheriton School of Computer Science on January 1, 2020 as an Assistant Professor.

-Kimon Fountoulakis will be joining the David R. Cheriton School of Computer Science and the Scientific Computation Group as a tenure-track Assistant Professor in July 2018.
+Kimon Fountoulakis is an Assistant Professor in the David R. Cheriton School of Computer Science and a member of its Scientific Computation Group.

-Kimon is a postdoctoral fellow and principal investigator at University of California Berkeley in the Department of Statistics and ICSI.
-He works with Michael Mahoney.
-Before that he completed a PhD in optimization at University of Edinburgh under the supervision of Prof. Jacek Gondzio.
+Previously, Kimon was a postdoctoral fellow and Principal Investigator at University of California Berkeley in the Department of Statistics and ICSI.
+He worked with Michael Mahoney.
+Before that he completed a PhD in optimization at University of Edinburgh under the supervision of Professor Jacek Gondzio.

-Xi He will be joining the David R. Cheriton School of Computer Science as a tenure-track Assistant Professor in January 2019.
+Xi He joined the David R. Cheriton School of Computer Science as an Assistant Professor in spring 2019.

 Xi graduated from National University of Singapore with double degree in Applied Mathematics and Computer Science.

 She completed her PhD at Duke University, working with Prof. Ashwin Machanavajjhala.
 Her research interests span the areas of privacy and security for big-data management and analysis.